 Trends in the Auto Repair Industry – The Future of Your Auto Repair Shop

 There are a number of changes that are occurring in our industry, and there is no question, some of them will have a profound, long-term impact.
 To name just two, automobiles are being built better, and as we all know, service intervals are constantly being extended by the manufacturers.
 Although this is all good for consumers, better-built vehicles means they’ll need fewer repairs, and extended service intervals means you’ll be seeing your existing customers less frequently in the coming years.
 The way most shop owners are dealing with this evolution is by trying to convince all of their customers that they need to bring their vehicles in more frequently than the manufacturer recommends.
-They tell them that their oil needs to be changed more frequently, and that it’s a good policy to have their vehicles inspected every 3,000-5,000 miles.
+They tell them that their oil needs to be changed more frequently and that it’s a good policy to have their vehicles inspected every 3,000-5,000 miles.
 Although I agree with the reasoning, these shop owners are fighting an uphill battle since one of the many reasons people buy new vehicles is because they really like the idea of extended service intervals.
-So rather than trying to fight this trend, as your competitors do, I encourage you to understand it, and rather than trying to sell each and every customer on the value of coming in more frequently, I encourage you to take a different approach.
+So rather than trying to fight this trend, as your competitors do, I encourage you to understand it, and rather than trying to sell each and every customer the value of coming in more frequently, I encourage you to take a different approach.

 First of all, as in any business, you should explore every opportunity to provide additional services to your customers.
 They already trust you and your recommendations, so services such as door ding removals, tire installations, glass repair services, cabin air duct cleaning services, and detailing services are good examples of other services you can offer.
-Not only will services that enhance vehicle appearance or customer comfort put smiles on the faces of your customers, but at the same time these services will increase your ARO, which will help offset the fewer number of times you’ll see your customers throughout the year.
+Not only will services that enhance vehicle appearance or customer comfort put smiles on the faces of your customers, but at the same time, these services will increase your ARO, which will help offset the fewer number of times you’ll see your customers throughout the year.

-The second thing you will need to do is ensure that your service advisors are very well trained.
+The second thing you will need to do is ensure that your service advisors are very well-trained.
 Any services that are not authorized during a visit will more than likely be lost sales, because it may be six months or longer before you see that particular customer again.
-By then, your service recommendations will either be forgotten, viewed as unimportant by the customer, or if they experienced a subsequent failure, they may very well have it repaired somewhere else.
+By then, your service recommendations will either be forgotten, or viewed as unimportant by the customer or if they experienced a subsequent failure, they may very well have it repaired somewhere else.
 Worse yet, if it’s a safety item that you discover, and if it’s not repaired during their initial visit, the customer will be at an even greater risk.
 There is no question that the age-old expression, “We’ll take care of that the next time you’re in” is going to vanish from our industry.

 Lastly, with the understanding that you will be seeing the majority of your customers less frequently as time goes on, in order to keep your service bays filled you will need to ensure that you have a well-constructed marketing plan in place that will bring in the right kind of customers.
 To stay ahead of your competitors you need to invest at least 40% of your advertising budget into non-traditional advertising programs, and you should invest at least a fourth of that 40% into advertising programs that are directed toward what I refer to as the “emerging market”; the Y Gens.
 These are the people that were born between 1980 and 1990, and there is no doubt in my mind that they are the future of your business.